Somatic Psychotherapy for South Asians in California

 This is one of the most common reasons people find their way here.
 If you’ve gained insight but the same patterns keep returning, it often means the work hasn’t reached the body yet.
 Somatic psychotherapy works at a different level — not replacing what you’ve already done, but going deeper into where the patterns actually live.

 No. Somatic psychotherapy is clinical therapy, not spiritual work.
 You don’t need any spiritual orientation or practice.
 What matters is your willingness to slow down and listen inward.
 If you are interested in the spiritual dimension of healing, that is available through a separate offering — Psychospiritual Integration — but it is never assumed or required in therapy.
+There is also a page specific for South Asian Healing for psychospiritual integration.

 Yes — you don’t need prior therapy experience.
 Many clients come to somatic therapy precisely because they’ve tried other approaches and found them incomplete.
 We start wherever you are.